-This disparity suggests that PUMPVIEW facilities likely facilitate quicker identification of issues and more efficient repair processes.
+This disparity suggests that PUMPVIEW facilities generally facilitate quicker identification of issues and more efficient repair processes.
 The visual representation of these findings in a bar chart reinforces the idea that communities with PUMPVIEW enjoy faster maintenance services, contributing to a more reliable water supply system and reducing the overall downtime of facilities.
+However, since the repair of faulty water facilities depends on other factors such as swift response from community members coordinated by the WASH Committee (WASHCOMS), some communities with PUMPVIEW experience repair time of upto a week due to this reason as can be seen in Figure 5.